salvaRC/salvarc.github.io/_pages/about.md

   <strong>I am a second-year PhD student at UC San Diego, advised by <a href="https://roseyu.com/">Prof. Rose Yu</a></strong>.
   <br><br>
-  My goal is to develop and use machine learning (ML) methods for positive real-world impact in areas like _climate modeling, weather forecasting and sustainability_.
+  My goal is to develop and use machine learning (ML) methods for positive real-world impact in areas like
+  <em>climate modeling, weather forecasting and sustainability</em>.
-  On the ML side, I am particularly interested in _self-supervised learning, spatiotemporal forecasting, and generative modeling_.
+  On the ML side, I am particularly interested in <em>self-supervised learning, spatiotemporal forecasting, and generative modeling</em>.

 profile:
   image: coronado-ferry-oval.png